InzynierDomu/voice_mail_Pi/README.md

 <a href="https://tipo.live/p/inzynierdomu">![support](https://img.shields.io/badge/support-tipo.live-yellow?style=flat-square)</a>

 ## Description
+The video with the entire project can be watched on this [video](https://youtu.be/qu0FXGwLReU)

 The device is used to record voice messages after listening to the greeting.
 It can be used as a phone for wishes or for taking voice notes.
 ![alt text](https://www.inzynierdomu.pl/img_6791/)